Artem-Shapovalov/sea/docs/design.md

 2. All of the modules should be represented as a single instance.
 3. Module interface should be a set of functions.
 4. Only simple types are allowed in the module interface.
 Structures and classes are not welcome.
 5. Each module is independent and standalone.
-The only allowed dependency is 'helpers'.
+The only allowed dependency is `helpers`.